cmhk1/Programming-Project/README.md

 ## Markowitz’s Efficient Frontier & Portfolio Optimization with Python

 This project is part of the course *"Programming - Introduction Level"* at the University of St. Gallen (HSG).
 The purpose is to construct a so-called *“Efficient Frontier”* (Markowitz, 1952) and implement a stock portfolio optimization in Python for a specific time period using real stock data.
-Moreover, we want to find the composition of the maximum Sharpe-ratio (Sharpe, 1966) portfolio as well as the minimum variance portfolio.
+Moreover, we want to find the composition of the maximum Sharpe ratio (Sharpe, 1966) portfolio as well as the minimum variance portfolio.

 Afterwards, the theoretical background and the structure of the code are explained.